Appeal after a judgment: when, how, and what are your chances?

 What does an appeal cost?

-What are the chances in an appeal?
+What are the chances on appeal?

 The chance of success depends on:

-• the quality of your grievances (objectives),
+• the quality of your grounds of appeal (objections),

 • the evidence you can provide,